sean2442/jquery.formslider/README.md

 # generic plugins
   * AddSlideClassesPlugin               # adds classes based on role and index
+  * DoOnEventPlugin                     # Generic plugin to for inline implementing a plugin.
   * DoOneTimeOnEventPlugin              # run a callback first time a specific event occurs

 # navigation